ablunier/laravel-lang-installer/README.md

 ## Configuration

-Edit the 'lang-installer.php' file in your config folder to add your required language and files.
+Edit the 'lang-installer.php' file in your config folder to add your required languages and files.

 ## Usage